mcejp/overkill-cyclometer/sw/doc/STORAGE.md

 - erase sector size: 4096 B
 - write page size: 256 B

-Currently only one sector is used.
+At the moment, 32 sectors are used.

 First page: header